Akshara-Balan/AI-Based-PPT-Generator/Version2/README.md

 # AI Based PPT Generator

-This project is an AI-based PowerPoint presentation generator that analyzes CSV data and creates a comprehensive report with slides.
+This version is an AI-based PowerPoint presentation generator that analyzes CSV data and creates a comprehensive report with slides.
 The application uses various agents to load data, generate content, create plots, and assemble the final report.

+This version wants the user to select a single column and it will be compared with all other columns in the dataset or csv file.

 ## Agents